brson/wasm-opt-rs/notes.md

 This binding can now be used from Rust without exposing unneeded mutable references.

-I again don't fully understand the consequences of this pattern.
+I don't fully understand the consequences of this pattern.
-To my eye it looks real scary: on the Rust side `&UniquePtr` is promising no mutation, on the C++ side we're explicitly taking a mutable reference, but we also know that actually C++ is not going to mutate.
+To my eyes it looks scary:
+on the Rust side `&UniquePtr` is promising no mutation, on the C++ side we're explicitly taking a mutable reference, but we also know that actually C++ is not going to mutate.
-Or at least we think we know that &mdash; we have to guarantees.
+Or at least we think we know that &mdash; we have no guarantees.

 This looks like a situation where you need to be familiar with the C++ code and confident there is no mutation.